pip-services/pip-services-docs/content/en/toolkit/recipes/rabbitmq/_index.md

 #### Implementing our component

-After importing our component, we create an instance of it:
+First, and after having imported our component, we create an instance of it:

 {{< tabsection >}}
   Not available